karmaniverous/entity-client-dynamodb/.stan/system/stan.todo.md

   comparison/between/contains/in (no .toString()), and filter undefined values in "in" conditions.
 This fixes numeric BETWEEN on created in integration test.

+- BatchWrite retries: fixed unprocessed item extraction to return original Items/Keys from WriteRequest objects for both putItems and deleteItems, ensuring correct retry behavior.

+- Purge robustness: refactored purgeItems() to iterate using LastEvaluatedKey rather than items.length, ensuring complete table scans even when pages are sparsely populated.

 - Single tsconfig: keep all TS (src, tests, configs) type-checked by tsc; let tsd own test/types/**.
 Fixed tsconfig exclude to "test/types/**" so rollup/tsc do not type-check .test-d.ts files.

 - Vitest migration: replaced remaining Mocha lifecycle usage with `beforeAll`/ `afterAll` in nested suites.

-- Integration test stability: auto-skip EntityClient suite when Docker is not available (dynamic describe wrapper), preventing CI/local failures without Docker while preserving test logic.
+- Integration test stability: removed skip gating and added a Docker preflight wait with retries; tests no longer skip on first run and remain green on subsequent runs.

+- Test timeouts: consolidated with Vitest global `hookTimeout` in `vitest.config.ts`.

-- Removed unused @types/eslint__js devDependency and cleaned knip config (dropped obsolete ignoreDependencies).
+- Removed unused `@types/eslint__js` devDependency and cleaned knip config (dropped obsolete ignoreDependencies).
 Knip runs clean.
-- Integration test cold-start: removed skip gating and added a Docker preflight wait with retries in EntityClient tests; increased Vitest hook timeouts to tolerate cold Docker Desktop startup.
-Tests no longer skip on the first run and remain green on subsequent runs.